HomeDev guideRecipesAPI ReferenceGraphQL

 Note

-The match and contains matches on terms which are tokenized by word boundaries according to UAX #29: Unicode Text Segmentation.
+The match and contains matches on terms that are tokenized by word boundaries according to UAX #29: Unicode Text Segmentation.
 This means that when you match a term with a leading or trailing punctuation character in a term, these characters are ignored.

 Enable full-text search support for fields